HKUST-KnowComp/SessionCQA/README.md

-# literate-waffle
+# SessionCQA
-The repository holding the code for mining logical queries/create user intention KG from session data.
+The repository holds the code for mining logical queries/creating user intention KG from session data.

 ## Data

 Just download the data by clicking this [**link**](https://hkustconnect-my.sharepoint.com/:f:/g/personal/jbai_connect_ust_hk/EmdRTPX0S_9EgbXsPJ_hgmYBZIPaJhxz59XKOfs1PQTJ-A?e=AMEcaj), and extract them in root of this repository.
 Three datasets are all included.
-For LSGT and some of baselines, there are some further pre-processing, so be awared of using the correct corresponding files or there would dataloading errors.
+There is more pre-processing for LSGT and some of the baselines, so please remember that using the correct corresponding files otherwise will cause data-loading errors.
-It too abstract to describe how to run the code because there are so many combinations of logical encoder, session encoder, and datasets.
-We make it more clear by the following examples scripts and you can substitude the flags.
+It is too abstract to describe how to run the code because there are many combinations of logical encoder, session encoder, and datasets.
+We make it clearer by the following example scripts, and you can substitute the flags.

 ## Baselines of Logical Encoder + Session Encoder